DEVAIEXP/gradio_component_textboxplus/README.md

         This is a simple demonstration of the `TextboxPlus` custom component, highlighting the new `help` tooltip feature.
         """
     )
+    with gr.Sidebar():
+        input_box_2 = TextboxPlus(
+        label="Your Name",
+        info="Please enter your full name.",
+        # The key feature: the help text for the tooltip.
+        help="Hover over the (?) icon to see this help message, This provides brief, contextual guidance for the user.", placeholder="e.g., Jane Doe",
+        interactive=True,
+        elem_id="textboxplus-input",
+    )

     # --- Interactive Textbox with Help Tooltip ---